hapax/hapax.github.io/assets/minimal-networks.md

 It does not fall all the way to the bottom --- the true minimum --- but gets stuck in a local minimum instead.

+So, globally the bubbles need not be a Steiner tree.
+But the <a href="#sec-2-3">result we found earlier</a>, that hubs have three equally separated spokes, is a *local* condition.
+It applies in the small region around a node!
+This means that in bubble networks, the same property is true: bubble walls always meet in sets of three, separated by $120^\circ$.
+This even applies to *curved* bubble walls (which arise from pressure differences), since when you zoom in on a junction these curved films look straight.

 ### 4.2.
 Analogue computers <a id="sec-4-2" name="sec-4-2"></a>

 #### References